Zinggi/elm-2d-game/README.md

  * you've used elm-graphics, but are looking for a slightly more powerful option without going full WebGL.

-If you want to create a "real" game, I strongly recommend other options such as Unity / Unreal3/4 / libGDX / LÖVE / MonoGame etc...
+If you want to create a "real" game, I strongly recommend other options such as Godot / LÖVE / libGDX / MonoGame / Unreal / Unity etc...

 ## Examples